pivlab/manubot-ai-editor-evals/README.md

 python ../../../src/run.py
 ```

-The script `src/run.py` runs `promptfoo eval` internally.
+This will run `promptfoo eval` for you as appropriate.

-If for any reason you need to clear `promptfoo`'s cache, you can use:
+If you need to clear `promptfoo`'s cache, you can run:

 ```bash
 promptfoo cache clear
 ```

 ## Visualize results

-TODO: this needs more explanation to visualize the results for a specific model.
+TODO: This needs more explanation/customization to visualize the results for a specific model.

 ```bash
 promptfoo view